Lymphangioleiomyomatosis

 Lymphangioleiomyomatosis (LAM) is a rare, progressive and systemic disease that typically results in cystic lung destruction.
-It predominantly affects women, especially during childbearing years.
+It predominantly affects women.
 The term sporadic LAM is used for patients with LAM not associated with tuberous sclerosis complex (TSC), while TSC-LAM refers to LAM that is associated with TSC.

 Signs and symptoms

 The average age of onset is the early-to-mid-30s.
 Exertional dyspnea (shortness of breath) and spontaneous pneumothorax (lung collapse) have been reported as the initial presentation of the disease in 49% and 46% of patients, respectively.

 Diagnosis is typically delayed 5 to 6 years.
 The condition is often misdiagnosed as asthma or chronic obstructive pulmonary disease.
 The first pneumothorax, or lung collapse, precedes the diagnosis of LAM in 82% of patients.
 The consensus clinical definition of LAM includes multiple symptoms: